niklaushirt/ibm-aiops-deployer/README.md

 📹 Please use the [Demo Script](/./doc/CP4AIOps%20Live%20Environment%20Sample%20Demo%20Script_NO_CHATOPS.md) to prepare for the demo.

+📹 The [Click Through PPT](https://ibm.box.com/s/icgkxzlt2ja6dth16dpdin055uyysej1), provides you with a simple PPT based demo - "feels like the real thing"(TM).

-📹 I have also added a short [Demo Walkthrough video](https://ibm.box.com/s/a4zbl8rjevxqfe48yxgatgmhomsiu8wl) that you can watch to get an idea on how to do the demo.
-This is based on 3.2 and the [Click Through PPT](https://ibm.box.com/s/icgkxzlt2ja6dth16dpdin055uyysej1), but should work more or less with your own instance.
+📹 I have also added a short [Demo Walkthrough video](https://ibm.box.com/s/a4zbl8rjevxqfe48yxgatgmhomsiu8wl) that you can watch to get an idea on how to do the demo (based on 3.2).

 <details>